SkillsFundingAgency/das-enterprise-automation-test-suite/README.md

 This is a SpecFlow-Selenium functional testing framework created using Selenium WebDriver with NUnit and C# (.Net core) in SpecFlow BDD methodology and Page Object Pattern.

 ## Prerequisites to run the application:
-1. Visual Studio (2019 with V16.11 or higher including **Azure sdk** package).
+1. Visual Studio (2022 with V17.2 or higher including **Azure sdk** package).
 Please check and upgrade your IDE if this is not the case.
-2. Download appropriate 'Dot Net Core 5.0.403' version matching Visual Studio version.
+2. Download appropriate 'Dot Net Core 6.0.300' or [latest 6.0.x ](https://dotnet.microsoft.com/en-us/download/dotnet/6.0 "Download .NET 6.0") version matching Visual Studio version (If its not automatically installed as part of VS2022 installation).
 And make sure the sysytem has only one instance of Dotnet core.
 NOTE: If you have been using .NET Framework so far, you might not have this installed in your computer at the moment.
 3. Browsers (Chrome, Firefox, IE)

 ## Set Up (UI):